hyperagon/hyperagon.github.io/content/posts/2026-06-19/index.md

 ![AlphaDemo](AlphaDemo.png)

 I can't wait to show how to run this, it's so easy.
-Granted, I already had most of the requirements since I needed them to compile [DevilutionX](https://devilutionx.com/).
+I already had most of the requirements since I needed them to compile [DevilutionX](https://devilutionx.com/).